Lord Hill's Column

 Lord Hill's Column is a monument located outside of Shropshire Council's headquarters, Shirehall, in the town of Shrewsbury, Shropshire.
-It is a column of the Doric order and measures 133 ft 6 in in height making it the tallest Doric column in England.
+It is a column of the Doric order and measures 133 ft 6 in in height.
 It commemorates General Rowland Hill, 1st Viscount Hill, with a 17 ft tall statue standing on the top of the column.
 The column is shorter than the 44.5m 'Monument to British Liberty' at Gibside, but the combined height of the column and statue is higher in total.
 The column was built between 1814 and 1816; its diameter is 2 ft wider than Nelson's Column, and, not including the pedestal, is 15 ft higher.

 History

 The architect was Edward Haycock Snr, with modifications mainly to the pedestal by Thomas Harrison.
 The pedestal is square with a pier of buttress at each angle, on which are placed recumbent lions, worked of Grinshill stone (the same as the column) by John Carline of Shrewsbury.
 The statue of Lord Hill was modelled in Lithodipyra (Coade stone) by Joseph Panzetta who worked for Eleanor Coade.

 The first stone was laid on 27 December 1814 by the Salopian Lodge of Free Masons assisted by deputies from adjoining lodges, on the festival of St. John the Evangelist.
 The last stone was laid on 18 June 1816, the first anniversary of the Battle of Waterloo.
-The total expense was 5,972 pounds, 13 shillings and 2 pence (appx. £202,831.48 at 2005 prices).
+The total expense was 5,972 pounds, 13 shillings and 2 pence (appx. £343,012.16 at 2017 prices).

 In 1817, a cantilevered spiral staircase of 172 steps was constructed inside of the column.
 Each of the 172 balusters carries on its stem a circular medallion on which are cast a letter or letters in upper and lower case spelling out the message: 'This staircase was the gift of John Straphen, the builder, as his donation towards erecting this Column.
 The first stone of the foundation was laid December 27, 1814, and completed June 18th, 1816, the anniversary of the glorious battle of Waterloo.'

 Following his death in 1842, Lord Hill bequeathed five guineas per annum to the person in charge of the column, ten guineas per annum for lighting it and a further ten guineas per annum to "the person who has charge of such light".

 The structure once stood at the centre of the crossroads there, but the junction is now set aside from the column.
 Originally, the base of the column was surrounded by an iron railing, however this was later removed.
 The column also gives its name to a ward of the Shrewsbury Town Council, known simply as "Column" ward and to the Bayston Hill, Column and Sutton ward of Shropshire Council.
 It is possible to climb within the column using steps to reach the top.